SJSU Rises in New STARS Sustainability Rankings

 SJSU ranked #6 nationally among master’s institutions in the AASHE 2022 STARS Top Performers List.

-San José State University’s sustainability efforts continue to garner attention, as the Association for the Advancement of Sustainability in Higher Education (AASHE) ranked SJSU #6 among master’s institutions nationally in their 2022 STARS Top Performers list.
+San José State University’s sustainability efforts continue to garner attention, as the Association for the Advancement of Sustainability in Higher Education (AASHE) ranked SJSU #6 among master’s institutions internationally in their 2022 STARS Top Performers list.
 The Sustainability Tracking, Assessment & Rating System (STARS) measures and encourages sustainability in all aspects of higher education.

 This is a rise of two spots since last year’s rankings, which were released as part of AASHE’s 2022 Sustainable Campus Index, which “recognizes top-performing colleges and universities overall and in 17 sustainability impact areas.”